The Gruffalo Kudo - The Appreciation Challenge Cup

 How often are we caught in daily business life by small, tiny problems?
 Then suddenly one, two, three, ten, thousands lurk around every corner and pile up, we get shocked, paralyzed.
 Suddenly we can't see the forest for the trees.
 We are unable to start because we don't know where.
 We are overwhelmed by problems.

-The worst, people start to focus heavily on problems, weaknesses, and failures only in their environment.
-They lose the sight of the positives.
-And very often they talk only about negatives eventually.
+The worst, we humans start to focus heavily on problems, weaknesses, and failures only in their environment.
+We lose the sight of the positives.
+And very often we talk only about negatives eventually.

 I bet, having the Gruffalo sitting on your desk, your colleagues will ask you very often and you have the opportunity to tell the story why you got it from whom and for what.
-This will happen to more and more people, and all of a sudden your whole team, or office is talking about positive and charming pleasantries.
-And all of you are in a much better mood.
+This will happen to more and more people around you, and all of a sudden your whole team, or office is talking about positive and charming pleasantries.
+And everybody is in a much better mood.

-The Gruffalo is a figure from the correspondent children's book by Julia Donaldson, illustrated by Axel Scheffler.
 The story is about a mouse, walking through a forest.
-She encounters several dangerous animals which want to eat her and uses clever tricks to evade danger by telling each animal that she has plans to dine with her friend, a Gruffalo, a monster-like hybrid that is half grizzly bear and half buffalo, whose favourite food happens to be the relevant animal.
+She encounters several dangerous animals which want to eat her and uses clever tricks to evade danger by telling each animal that she has plans to dine with her friend, a Gruffalo, a monster-like hybrid that is a half grizzly bear and half buffalo, whose favourite food happens to be the relevant animal.